 You can use any printer paper for your printables, but I recommend 28 lb paper that is sold in most stores.
 It is a little thicker than basic copy paper.

 Once you have your planner or binder, you’ll need printables!

 There are many options for free printables from different sites and blogs.
 You can find a ton of free printables on Pinterest, too.
 I have a free printables board that you can follow here.

 There are also inexpensive printables that you can purchase from places like Etsy, too.
-I have a ton of printables available in my shop.

 What kind of printables do you need?